GiftNs/Money-changer-app/README.md

-third commit of the currency app just html and some css process 40% XD
+fourth commit of the currency app just html and some css process 60% XD